Ankit-Saxena-7/communication-in-films/Dialogues.md

 * _MovieCharacters.csv_: All movie characters uniquely identified by the Character ID column

 * _MovieLines.csv_: The actual text of each dialogue spoken uniquely identified by the Line ID column

 * _MovieConversations.csv_: The structure of all conversations uniquely identified by the Character ID of the first character in the conversation, Character ID of the second character, and the Movie ID column

 * _MovieRawScriptURL.csv_: The uniform resource locator (URL) of all the raw scripts

 ### Repository Structure

-The following repository path will be used as the root folder for the purpose of this analysis.
-Note that it may be different for otehr users:

-> _/Users/ankitsaxena/COMM-783/communication-in-films_

-The folders are organized as follows:
+The folders in the repository are organized as follows:

 * _communication-in-films_: Root folder
-  + _Dialogues.Rmb_: The R Markdown file for this project
+  + _Dialogues.mb_: The Markdown file for this project
   + _Data_
     + _MovieTitles.csv_
     + _MovieCharacters.csv_